betteriot/betteriot-principles/README.md

 The terminology in this document is a bit technical, bear with us.
 We use _MUST_, _SHOULD_, and _MAY_ because of a technical writing standard called [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Definitions
-The following definitions are based on this simple [reference model](http://www.tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) for connected products.
+The following definitions are based on a simple [reference model](http://www.tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) for connected products.

 ### Connected Product
 A _connected product_ is the entirety of one or more devices, gateways, a backend, apps and the services they represent.